-When Ayam Goreng 99 opened 17 years ago, nobody came.
+When Ayam Goreng 99 opened in 1998, nobody came.
 There was hardly anything like it in Sydney.
-Now Anzac Parade is cluttered with Indonesian restaurants, most of them constantly busy, but none have the same cult popularity as Ayam Goreng 99.
+Now Anzac Parade is cluttered with Indonesian restaurants, most of them constantly busy.
+But none have the same cult popularity as Ayam Goreng 99.
 Every day the restaurant is bustling with international students, Indonesian expats and food explorers.
 There are two reasons they keep coming back: chicken and sambal.

 There are three styles of chicken – charcoal grilled, deep-fried and a sweeter, Javanese-style deep-fry.
 They are all ordered by the piece.